100M

 Trail Stewardship

-We ask that all 100M runners complete 8 hours of trail work prior to race weekend.
-Please complete the below Trail Work Form, documenting your trail work experience.
-The deadline for your Trail Work is September 1, 2024.
-Learn more in the Rules and Regulations Guide.
+All 100M runners are required to complete 8 hours of trail work.
+Please complete the 2025 Trail Work Form below by Sept 1.** Learn more in the Rules and Regulations Guide.